 To remove a key from verticals, remove the fallboard and the key retaining board (the long slip of wood crossing the keys at about their mid-point.
 It is held by screws at either end, and perhaps a slotted nut near the middle).
-Lift the key up and off its guide pins and out of the piano (go here for a picture of how keys fit on their pins).
+Lift the key up and off its guide pins and out of the piano (go to freeing sticky keys for a picture of how keys fit on their pins).
 Note: If you have a very old upright piano, check to make sure the bridle tapes that connect the lower and upper action parts, are not broken.
 Broken straps will create problems when replacing keys.
 Either get a book on piano repair, or call the tuner to replace the straps.
 Unfortunately, removing keys from spinets or grands is a much more difficult process than for uprights or consoles, so you'll probably have to work with them still in the piano.

 In any case, proceed as follows: